Academics and Advising

 The Statistics Assistance Center (SAC) was developed to give assistance to students taking lower level statistics courses.
 Statistics graduate students in the SAC provide help for students enrolled in STAT 251STAT 301, and STAT 431.
 The staff works to provide a friendly, non-threatening environment where students will feel comfortable to work, ask questions, and learn statistics outside of class.

 The SAC is generally open for statistics tutoring Monday through Friday.
 Statistics tutoring hours vary each semester, so please check with the Department of Statistical Science Office (Brink 415A; 208-885-2929) for scheduled times or see the statistics web page (www.uidaho.edu/sci/stat/about/sac).
-Students can visit the SAC on a drop-in basis during scheduled times for help with homework problems.
-There is a Student Computing Lab that has a number of computers that provide supporting software for statistics courses at the Library.
+Students can visit on a drop-in basis during scheduled times for help with homework problems, and there is a student computing lab with a number of computers that provide supporting software for statistics courses at the library.

 Student Support Services - a TRIO program